By Ester Solsona, on 8 September 2020

 Year after year, email marketing continues to be one of the most powerful tools in the digital marketer's arsenal.
-It is ideal for communicating with customers directly, low cost, and has a spectacular ROI.
+It is ideal for communicating with customers directly, it comes at a low cost, and has a spectacular ROI.

-But the results don't come alone: like any other marketing tool, email will work best for savvy marketers who know the secrets of copywriting.
-So let's look at the keys to knocking out an email subject line.
+But, like any other marketing tool, email will work best for savvy marketers who know the secrets of copywriting.
+So let's look at the keys to creating the best email marketing subject lines.

 - Research your buyer person: The most important question you have to answer is who your email marketing is aimed at.
-That's why, first of all, you need to understand what your ideal customer profile is and what needs you can help them solve.
+You need to understand what your ideal customer profile is and what needs you can help them resolve.

 - Think about benefits, not features: Why should they open your email and not send it to the spam folder?
-That is the idea you will have to convey in the title of your email.
+Give them a reason with the title of your email.

-- Look for the most relevant keywords: Although email marketing does not use SEO techniques, it is still interesting to understand how to formulate the user's needs in their own words.
-Take a look at Google Trends or some keyword tool to find out which terms fit best.
+- Look for the most relevant keywords: Although email marketing does not use SEO techniques, it is still useful to understand how to formulate the user's needs in their own words.
+Take a look at Google Trends or another keyword tool to find out which terms fit best.

-- Plan A/B tests: To write better email titles, you can plan a campaign with two different variants, send each variant to a sample in your database and compare the results with each other.
-Little by little you will have data to know which formulas work best for you.
+- Plan A/B tests: To write better email titles, you can plan a campaign with two different variations, send each to a sample section of your database, and compare the results.
+Little by little you will have data on which formulas work best.

-- Brainstorm: They say that to find a good headline you have to write at least another 10 before.
-So don't hesitate to spend as much time as necessary on this task: after all, the subject is probably the most important factor in the success of an email.
+- Brainstorm: They say that to find a good headline you have to write at least 10.
+Don't hesitate to spend as much time as necessary on this task.
+After all, the subject is probably the most important factor in the success of an email.